-I recently spoke with parents and their kids at a really fun Saturday morning event in Torrance (seriously, all school districts should offer a mini-conference for this audience).
+I once spoke with parents and their kids at a really fun Saturday morning event in Torrance, California (all school districts should offer a mini-conference for parents and their kids!).

-I was explaining common misconceptions of gifted students when a parent stopped me, asking:
+I was explaining some common misconceptions of gifted students when a parent stopped me, asking:

 They understood that it was possible (they were experiencing it, of course), but how could it be possible?

 I had jumped to specifics but did a poor job setting up a big picture view.
-To me it was obvious, but that’s the Curse of Knowledge!
 So, how can gifted kids also struggle at school?
 Here are three images I’m using to explain the how, not just state that it’s possible.

 1. What Comes Next?